gazette/core/docs/architecture-exactly-once.rst

 on startup.

 A **remote** Store_ may leverage transactional features of a remote store to implement fences.
-For example, StoreSQL_ increments a SQL fence on `RestoreCheckpoint`, causing a future commit of a zombie process to fail.
+For example, SQLStore_ increments a SQL fence on `RestoreCheckpoint`, causing a future commit of a zombie process to fail.

-A **local** Store_ such as StoreJSONFile_ or RocksDB_ -- which make use of
+A **local** Store_ such as JSONFileStore_ or RocksDB_ -- which make use of
 `recovery logs`_ -- use journal "registers" to implement fencing across processes.

 Recovery Logs and Register Fencing